Liberty Puerto Rico: History

 On October 9, 2019, Liberty Cablevision of Puerto Rico's parent company (Liberty Latin America), announced the acquisition of AT&T Wireless Services in Puerto Rico and the U.S. Virgin Islands, in a $1.95 billion deal.
 The sale was completed on November 2, 2020.
 In May 2021, the company began promoting AT&T and Liberty as a unified brand.
-Also, during September 2021 Liberty began phasing out the AT&T brand and introduced a new logo.
+On September 3, 2021, customers' phones began to show Liberty instead of AT&T as their network provider.
+By September 27, the AT&T brand was fully phased out, coinciding with the introduction of a new logo for the company.
+All AT&T stores in the island were rebranded to Liberty as well.